Earplugs… A Love-Hate Relationship (Part 1: Options)

 So those are just a few of the varieties of earplugs, and a few things to consider if you decide to use them on a gig.
 If this column inspires you to pick some up at the local pharmacy or make an appointment with your audiologist, then I’m sure my college recording tech professor will be pleased.
 If reading about earplugs continues to fuel your distaste for them, making you even less likely to pick up a pair, then that’s okay too.
 I’m just here to provide some options.

-Next up, we’ll discuss when to wear them, when to put them back in your pockets, and how to adjust to using them on the bandstand.
+In Part 2, we discuss when to wear them, when to put them back in your pockets, and how to adjust to using them on the bandstand.

-In the meantime, what are your favorite brand of plugs, and where to pick them up?
+What are your favorite brand of plugs, and where to pick them up?
 Tell us about it in the comments.

 Ryan Madora is a professional bass player, author, and educator living in Nashville, TN.
 In addition to touring and session work, she teaches private lessons and masterclasses to students of all levels.
 Visit her website to learn more!